franBec/pollitoDev/content/en/blog/2024-10-15-pollitos-opinion-on-spring-boot-development-6.md

    - Though we know that both the feignClient response DTO and the @RestController return DTO have the same inner structure, from the project POV, those two are different objects that have nothing in common.

-2. **It would be a bad practice anyways**: Let's imagine that you don't use the plugin and instead you write your own DTOs by hand.
+2. **It would be a bad practice anyway**: Let's imagine that you don't use the plugin, and instead you write your own DTOs by hand.
 Here's a list of reasons why using the same class for both mapping the feignClient response and @RestController return is a bad idea:

    - If you use the same DTO for both, any changes in the external API (new fields, deprecated fields, etc.) might unnecessarily impact your internal code.
    - Using a @RestController specific DTO lets you filter and tailor the response to only expose what's truly needed.